-The complete logic of calculating influence spreading probabilities was originally presented in \cite{kuikka2022efficiency}.
+The complete logic for calculating the probability of spreading the influence was originally presented in~\cite{kuikka2022efficiency}.
 Depending on the context, the original article often used the term path interchangeably to mean either a path or a walk as defined in Section \ref{Introduction}.
 In this article, we will aim to use more exact terminology that aligns with existing graph theory terminology.

-The full influence spreading model specifies a time-dependent component in addition to edge and node probabilities \cite{kuikka2022efficiency}.
+The full influence spreading model specifies a time-dependent component in addition to edge and node probabilities~\cite{kuikka2022efficiency}.
 In the full model, this time-dependent probability component approaches one as time grows unbounded.
-In this article, we assume that the time component probability equals one.
+In this article, we assume that the probability of the time component is equal to one.
 By setting the time component probability to one, we can have a clearer focus on how the influence spreading model's centrality measures behave as the edge probability is varied.

-In \cite{kuikka2022efficiency}, a detailed algorithmic description was given on how different walks and their probabilities are combined.
-Next, we will explain the logic of the walk combination process and the algorithm.
+In~\cite{kuikka2022efficiency}, a detailed algorithmic description was given on how different walks and their probabilities are combined.
+Next, we will explain the logic of the combination process of walks and the algorithm.
 Understanding how the influence spreading probability is calculated when walks are only restricted by the maximum allowed length of the walk is crucial to understanding the results that are presented in Section \ref{Results}.